-This directory includes links to the information below that further explains offered services.Housing Services directly manages furniture issues, community televisions, game tables, laundry facilities, cable programming, and storage opportunities.
-Requests can be submitted via an online form, via email to CUAemail@example.com, or by phone at (202) 319-5615.
+This directory includes links to the information below that further explains offered services.Housing Services directly manages furniture issues, community televisions, game tables, laundry facilities, and storage opportunities.
+Requests can be submitted via an online form, via email to CUAfirstname.lastname@example.org, or by phone at (202) 319-5615.

 Facilities Maintenance and Operations (FMO) manages maintenance requests, custodial services, pest control, kitchen appliance repair, and heating/air conditioning.
 Submit requests at https://facilities.catholic.edu/fmo/index.html or (202) 319-5121.
 Emergency requests outside normal business hours should be reported to the Department of Public Safety at (202) 319-5111.

 A connection to the campus network via a wired port requires a computer with integrated network port or an installed network card and a network cable.
 Wireless access requires either integrated wireless (included with most newer notebook computers), or an installed wireless card or USB network adaptor.
 Network adaptors and cables may be purchased or ordered through the campus bookstore.
 ResNet is protected by a network registration system.
-Additionally, antivirus/antispyware software for Microsoft Windows is available to residents free of charge.
+Additionally, antivirus/antispyware software for Microsoft Windows is available to residential students free of charge.

-Each room is issued specific furniture items, including a bed, dresser, desk and desk chair, closet or wardrobe; apartments may have additional furniture for use in the shared space, as appropriate.
+Each room is issued specific furniture items, including a bed, dresser, desk and desk chair, closet or wardrobe; suites and apartments may have additional furniture for use in the shared space, as appropriate.
 All beds can be raised to a maximum height that provides a 30" clearance under the bed; this space can be used to store dressers or other personal items.
 For safety reasons bed risers or the use of cinder blocks to raise the level of a bed are not permitted.

-For the comfort of residents, all residential buildings are air conditioned during the early fall and late spring.
+For the comfort of students, all residential buildings are air conditioned during the early fall and late spring.
 Beginning late fall to mid-spring, all residential buildings are heated.
 Several of the building systems are designed to provide either heating or cooling; these systems cannot provide both at the same time.
 Consequently, during the transitional weeks in the fall and spring a building may become warm during the day because heat is still provided for the cooler evening hours.
 The Office of Facilities Maintenance and Operations (FMO) in collaboration with Environmental Health & Safety monitors weather projections in order to establish a timeline for transitioning the building systems from cooling to heating and vice versa.